mosaic-design-system/docs/src/forms/input.md

       ## When, and why?

-      **Text inputs** are used when you need to capture single lines of text.
-For example, they are typically used for collecting things like name, phone number, email address or other similar details consisting of a few words or numbers.
+      **Inputs** are used when you need to capture the manual entry of single items of data.
+They are typically used for collecting things like name, phone number, email address or other similar details consisting of a few words or numbers.

       Text inputs are not suitable when you want to collect long responses.
 When this is the case, use a **[Textarea](/forms/textarea/)** or a **[Rich text editor](/forms/rich-text-editor/)**.